Something's Fishy: Picking on pike

 This subspecies is frequently confused with another subspecies of the pike family, the grass pickerel (or American pickerel), due to its similar size.
 Key indicators of the redfin subspecies are its red fins and distinct, dark markings.
 Both of these subspecies however are often mistaken for young northern pike and muskellunge.
 Juvenile fish of both the redfin and grass pickerel subspecies are known to eat invertebrates, while the adults consume small fish and crayfish.

-In Ontario grass pickerel is considered a species of special concern, meaning the species is not considered engendered or threatened but may become so due to a combination of threats such as decreased water levels and loss of aquatic vegetation.
+In Ontario grass pickerel is considered a species of special concern, meaning the species is not considered endangered or threatened but may become so due to a combination of threats such as decreased water levels and loss of aquatic vegetation.

 The most abundant pike species across Canada is northern pike.
 It can be found in waters from British Columbia all the way to Quebec.
 Although they can grow to be quite large, northern pike can swim up to 16 kilometres an hour.
 In Alberta, northern pike have been found to weigh up to 50 pounds!